Nikhilagarwalgk/React_Notes/RenderingPattern.md

 @3.
 React Server Component(RSC)?

 @4.
+With json-server library that will convert a json file into a database server?

+@.
 Do all System Design from couse and youtude of Chirag?